 When someone is sick, they spend all their time cowered in bed.
 This is why the bedding fabric becomes one of the most contaminated things.
 It’s crucial to sanitize the bed sheets in order to avoid catching the illness from others.If your children are the ones who just recovered from illness, do not forget to also clean the plush animal doll which they use to sleep with.

-Wearing rubber gloves when handling filthy bedding is one of the best things you can do to avoid contracting the illness.
+Wearing clear vinyl gloves when handling filthy bedding is one of the best things you can do to avoid contracting the illness.
 Keep the bedding, at the absolute least, away from your face and torso.
 After you finish with the bedding, now it’s time to sanitize all the items that people often touch, such as light switches, doorknobs, and remote controls.

 Bathrooms can be full of germs, and those germs can spread toward each other if someone is sick.
 Clean the following items and surfaces with a disinfectant cleaner at least once each day: